| |

 series.

-During its first three seasons, "Playhouse 90" presented a
+"Playhouse 90" presented a

-to the Museum of Television and Radio in New York City.
-The shows are indeed
+to the Museum of Television and Radio in New York City (now called the Paley

 character who must wrestle with troubling circumstances and serve as the